thenukii/Multimodal-Deep-Learning-for-Pediatric-Pneumonia-Classification/README.md

 cd Multimodal-Deep-Learning-for-Pediatric-Pneumonia-Classification
 ```

-### ⚠️ Important: Path Configuration
+### ⚠️ Path Configuration

-All notebooks were developed in **Google Colab** with Google Drive mounted.
-After cloning, you must update the file paths in each notebook before running.
+All notebooks were developed using Google Colab with Google Drive integration.
+After cloning the repository, update the dataset and model paths inside each notebook before running.

-**In each notebook, find and replace the Drive paths**

 ---